tarwn/lessthandot-hugo/blogs/content/posts/2012-09-21-custom-charts-in-teamcity.md

 $xsl.Load('%system.teamcity.build.workingDir%/TransformForTeamCity.xsl')
 $xsl.Transform('%system.teamcity.build.workingDir%/log.xml','%system.teamcity.build.workingDir%/teamcity-info.xml')
 ```
-TeamCity replaces the variables with the correct values and transforms the generated log into the specially named &#8220;teamcity-info.xml&#8221; file.
+TeamCity replaces the variables with the correct values and transforms the generated log into the specially named “teamcity-info.xml” file.

 ## Done

-I wasn&#8217;t happy about editing settings file in TeamCity directly, especially given the implications this has in a real environment (how many people would need to be involved to do this in a heavily audited environment?).
+I wasn't happy about editing settings file in TeamCity directly, especially given the implications this has in a real environment (how many people would need to be involved to do this in a heavily audited environment?).
 However that was the only issue I had and I am happy with the results (the build versions are the same because I rebuilt several times so I would have a decent chart):

 <div style="text-align: center; font-size: 90%; color: #666666;">
   <a href="http://tiernok.com/LTDBLog/ContinuousDelivery/TeamCityCharts.png" target="_blank"><br /> <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCityCharts_sm.png" alt="TeamCity - Finished Charts" /><br /> </a><br /> Team City &#8211; Finished Charts